klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_text_tools_07_font_color.png)

-Apply color to font by using our color picket or you can type a color code for the specific color.
+Apply color to font by using our color picker or you can type a color code for the specific color.

 **Font Highlight**

 ![image](images/website_content/img_text_tools_08_font_highlight.png)

-Hover the text and choosing the colot to highlight.
+Hover the text and choose the colot to highlight.

 **Clean formatting**